mvaganov/self/inventionslist.md

 The purpose of this document is to strictly identify what software projects I (Michael Vaganov) am working on "during my own time" with "my own resources", which cannot be claimed by employers or any other party.
 This document is meant to be a summary, with additional documentation and exhibits available upon request.

 The purpose of this document is NOT to discourage others, including my employers, from developing these projects themselves.
-I would like to encourage others to solve the same problems I'm working on, and would work on solutions like these with others, including my employer.
-This document is establishing prior art, so that my projects will not be claimed as belonging to others.
-I do not want to be prevented from working on my own projects in the future because of claimed intellectual property infringement.
+I would like to encourage others to solve the same problems I'm working on.
+I even want to work on solutions like these with others, including my employer.
+This document is establishing prior art, so that my projects will not be claimed as belonging to others. **I do not want to be prevented from working on my own projects in the future because of claimed intellectual property infringement.**

 Furthermore, as the sole developer of these projects and concepts, I explicitly release copyright and patent claims to these ideas into the public domain.
-I will maitain copyright of private source code and algorithms.
+I will maitain copyright of private source code.
 <hr>

 ## Suffrag Ex Machina